ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-1.md

 There are four projects:
 1. Arm64.MobileApp.XamarinForms - this is the project, containing the shared code.
 This project is referenced by other projects.
 2. Arm64.MobileApp.XamarinForms.Android - this is an Android-specific project.
 You use this project to build the binaries for the Android.
-3. Arm64.MobileApp.XamarinForms.iOS - this is an iOS-specific project, which generates executables for iOS.
+3. Arm64.MobileApp.XamarinForms.iOS - this is an iOS-specific project which generates executables for iOS.
-4. Arm64.MobileApp.XamarinForms.UWP - this is an Universal Windows App (UWP) project, which generates executables for Windows.
+4. Arm64.MobileApp.XamarinForms.UWP - this is an Universal Windows App (UWP) project which generates executables for Windows.

 Now that your project is set up, you are ready to begin development.
 All subsequent modifications will be implemented in the shared project, `Arm64.MobileApp.XamarinForms`.
-The application is designed to perform intense computational task.
+The application is designed to perform intense computational tasks.
 You will use the square matrix multiplication, implemented in the [Windows Forms learning path](/learning-paths/laptops-and-desktops/win_forms).
-The time required for the computations will be displayed on a label.
+The time required for the computation will be displayed on a label.
 Additionally, it will be rendered in a chart for visual representation.
-To create a chart, you will use the `Syncfusion.SfChart.WPF` library, a popular tool for graphical data representation, which you will install as a NuGet package.
+To create a chart, you can use the `Syncfusion.SfChart.WPF` library, a popular tool for graphical data representation, which you install as a NuGet package.

 You will adopt the Model-View-ViewModel (MVVM) design pattern, which separates the UI from the business logic, for implementing the application's logic.